Katnarat, Syunik

 Katnarat (Կաթնառատ) is a village in the Kajaran Municipality of the Syunik Province in Armenia.

 Demographics

 Katnarat is not listed in the 2011 Armenian census, however, following the 2017 reforms, Katnarat village appeared in the records with a total population of 16.

 Municipal administration

-The village was a part of the community of Lernadzor until the June 2017 administrative and territorial reforms, when the village became a part of the Kajaran Municipality.
+The village was a part of the community of Lernadzor until the June 2017 administrative and territorial reforms, when the village became part of the Kajaran Municipality.